Texas vs. Colgate: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +1400

-- Sportsbooks rate Texas equally compared to the computer rankings, sixth-best in college basketball.
+- Texas is sixth-best in the country in terms of its odds to win the national championship (+1400), and resides in the same spot, according to the computer rankings.

-- The Longhorns have had the 75th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +1400.
+- In terms of their national championship odds, the Longhorns have experienced the 75th-biggest change this season, improving from +2200 at the beginning to +1400.

-- The implied probability of Texas winning the national championship, based on its +1400 moneyline odds, is 6.7%.
+- Texas has a 6.7% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.